StrEnum/StrEnum/README.md

 StrEnum is a tiny library that allows to create string-based enums in C#.
 Give your data more meaning by using strings over numerics while retaining type safety.

+StrEnum enums can be used with the various libraries and frameworks:

+- [StrEnum.EntityFrameworkCore](https://github.com/StrEnum/StrEnum.EntityFrameworkCore/) allows to use string enums within EF Core queries and migrations.
+- [StrEnum.System.Text.Json](https://github.com/StrEnum/StrEnum.System.Text.Json/) enables JSON serialization and deserialization with System.Text.Json.

 StrEnum targets .NET Standard 2.0 and has no external dependencies.

-StrEnum-based enums can be used with EF Core with the help of the [StrEnum.EntityFrameworkCore](https://github.com/StrEnum/StrEnum.EntityFrameworkCore/) package.

-## How do I install it?
+## Installation

 You can install [StrEnum](https://www.nuget.org/packages/StrEnum/) using the .NET CLI: